braidn/old-git-wiki-pages/Cucumber.markdown

 Way to build a scenario in human readable language.
-Best served with large [CapybaraDsl][1] like rodents
+Best served with large [Capybara Dsl][1] like rodents

 * To install a skeleton in a rails project: `rails g cucumber:install`
   * This also creates several handy rake tasks that can be seen by `rake -T`